-Akemi groaned, sprinting to retrieve the ball when a boy in a baseball uniform appeared and picked it up.
+Akemi let out a groan and broke into a sprint to retrieve the ball.
+In the distance, a boy in a baseball uniform appeared and picked it up.

 "Hey!" she called out.
 "Wait!"

 The boy turned around and raised his eyebrows at her.
 "Oh hey, Akemi.
-What are you doing here?"
+Is this yours?"

-"You kicked this ball, didn't you?"
-The boy named Makoto grinned, raising his hand higher when she tried jumping for it.
+"You kicked this ball, didn't you?" he grinned, raising his hand higher when she tried jumping for it.
 "Now why didn't I see that coming?"

 "Hey, what's going on in here?"
-A tall, dark-haired man in regular uniform appeared as he put an arm around Makoto's shoulders.
+A tall, dark-haired man in regular uniform placed an arm around Makoto's shoulders.

-"Hey Ryuuichi," Makoto grinned.
-"I was just dealing with my stupid girlfriend here."
+"Hey Ryuuichi," Makoto snickered.
+"I'm just dealing with my stupid girlfriend here."

 "I am not stupid!"
-Akemi exclaimed.
+Akemi hissed.
 "And I am not your girlfriend!"

-"Sure," Ryuuichi drawled, smirking.
-"Come on man, give it back to her."
+"Sure," Ryuuichi drawled with a smirk.
+"Come on man, just give it back to her."